skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 Translational pharmacology pursues research at the interface of non-clinical and clinical sciences.
 Our scientific focus is the personalization of drug therapy for chronic diseases.
 We investigate mechanisms of variability in therapeutic and adverse drug effects using laboratory experiments and carefully conducted proof-of-concept clinical studies.

-We are particularly interested in lipid mediators in the eicosanoid biosynthetic-response pathway.
-Most cells in the organism have the capacity to form eicosanoids, which have important regulatory functions in many physiological and pathological processes.
-These include inflammation, inflammatory pain, blood pressure regulation, atherosclerosis, thrombosis, tumor growth and immunity.
-We conduct deep-phenotyping studies in model systems and in humans, which involve precise measurements of molecular network topologies and dynamics using the omics technologies.
+We are particularly interested in lipid mediators within the eicosanoid biosynthetic response pathway.
+Most cells in the organism can synthesize eicosanoids, which play important regulatory roles in many physiological and pathological processes.
+These include inflammation, inflammatory pain, blood pressure regulation, atherosclerosis, thrombosis, tumor growth, and immunity.
+We conduct deep-phenotyping studies in model systems and humans, involving precise measurements of molecular network topologies and dynamics using omics technologies.

 People